In my view, the single most important tool in your personal health toolbox is your food and mood journal.

 Tracking allows you to monitor what’s working and what’s not.
 Over time, if you have a reaction to something, it is much easier to pin it down to the source when you can see what you have eaten on any given day.
 And, then you can effect change to prevent it happening again.
 This is especially true when it comes time to reintroduce foods on the autoimmune protocol.
 It’s also how I worked out – very quickly that carob is not my friend.

-What do you think about keeping a food journal?
+What do you think about keeping a food and mood journal?

 Is it something you would consider?